 Sam Fowles is a lawyer, academic, and writer.
-He is a pupil barrister at Cornerstone Barristers and a Fellow at the Foreign Policy Centre.
+He is a barrister at Cornerstone Barristers and a Fellow at the Foreign Policy Centre.
 Sam advises MPs, NGOs, and private clients on all areas of law and policy.
 He appears regularly in national and international media.

 Sam grew up in Pershore, Worcestershire.
 He attended the University of St Andrews where he was elected Students Association Director of Representation in his final year.
 Sam took a year-long sabbatical to represent St Andrews students nationally, campaigning on tuition fees, access to education, and gender equality.
 Sam worked closely with the Lord Rector of St Andrews, Alistair Moffat, leading Moffat’s successful campaign for election against Lord Forsyth, and collaborating with Moffat and the Vice Chancellor, Louise Richardson, to end the exclusion of women from some of the university’s oldest traditions.